 Remigio Bonguliemi – Chief Compliance Officer, Trade.io

-Remigio Bonguliemi, Chief Compliance Officer of Trade.io, points out that safety is key to cryptocurrency confidence: “If you’re launching centralized products, having regulations is incredibly helpful to be able to sleep at night, and know that you’re not doing anything illegal.”
+Remigio Bonguliemi, Chief Compliance Officer of Trade.io, points out that safety is key to increasing confidence in cryptocurrency: “If you’re launching centralized products, having regulations is incredibly helpful to be able to sleep at night and know that you’re not doing anything illegal.”

-After 4AMLD cut the monthly transaction limit on prepaid cards to €250 (a measure to combat terrorist financing), 5AMLD sets an even lower limit of €150 – this limit also applies to the amount which can be stored on the cards.
-Similarly, online transaction limits are reduced to €50.
+After 4AMLD cut the monthly transaction limit on anonymous prepaid cards to €250 (a measure to combat terrorist financing), 5AMLD sets an even lower limit of €150: this limit also applies to the amount that can be stored or topped-up on the cards.
+The 5AMLD limit means that firms will be required to carry out identity checks on customers using prepaid cards funded with more than €150.
+Similarly, anonymous remote or online transaction limits are reduced to €50.

 In 2017, 4AMLD introduced a focus on ultimate beneficial ownership (UBO) for the purposes of risk mitigation and money laundering prevention.
 5AMLD builds on those steps, introducing the following measures:

-Functional PEP lists are rare and so can need a little explaining.
-The list created by member states for 5AMLD will feature the name of positions that are considered politically exposed but will not name the person fulfilling the function, which periodically changes.
+Functional PEP lists are rare and so can require explanation.
+The list created by the EU member states under their 5AMLD compliance obligations will feature the positions that are considered politically exposed but will not name the person fulfilling the function (which, of course, will change periodically).
 These lists are designed to make it easier for smaller compliance teams, or those with lower volumes of customers, to identify the PEPs that they should be screening against and monitoring for ongoing changes to risk.

 This article should be used as a guide and not taken as legal advice.

-Need help complying with the EU’s Fifth Money Laundering Directive?
+Are you struggling with the EU’s Fifth Money Laundering Directive?
 ComplyAdvantage’s data and solutions can be used across financial services to make sure business meet and exceed regulatory expectations.
 So whether you’re a cryptocurrency exchange, auction house or prepaid card provider our real-time data and screening solutions will ensure that you are 5AMLD compliant.

 Want to meet and exceed the expectations of European regulators?
 Get in contact with ComplyAdvantage today!Get the full infographic here